auth0/auth0-PHP/README.md

 ### Login

-The simplest and most secure way to handle logins to a web application is to use the [Authentication Code grant](https://auth0.com/docs/api-auth/tutorials/authorization-code-grant) combined with Auth0's Universal Login page.
+The easiest and most secure way to handle logins to a web application is to use the [Authentication Code grant](https://auth0.com/docs/api-auth/tutorials/authorization-code-grant) combined with Auth0's Universal Login page.
 In short, that process is:

-1. An user requesting access is redirected to the Universal Login Page
+1. An user requesting access is redirected to the Universal Login Page.
-2. The user authenticates using one of many possible connections - social like Twitter or Facebook; database using a email and password; passwordless using email or a mobile device
+2. The user authenticates using one of many possible connections: social (Twitter or Facebook); database (email and password); passwordless (email or a mobile device).
-3. The user is redirected back to your application's callback URL with a `code` and `state` parameter if successful or an `error` and `error_description` if not
+3. The user is redirected back to your application's callback URL with a `code` and `state` parameter if successful or an `error` and `error_description` if not.
-4. If the authentication was successful, the `state` parameter is validated
+4. If the authentication was successful, the `state` parameter is validated.
-5. If the `state` is valid, the `code` parameter is exchanged with Auth0 for an access token
+5. If the `state` is valid, the `code` parameter is exchanged with Auth0 for an access token.
-6. If the exchange is successful, the access token is used to call an Auth0 `/userinfo` endpoint, which returns the now-authenticated user's information
+6. If the exchange is successful, the access token is used to call an Auth0 `/userinfo` endpoint, which returns the authenticated user's information.
-7. This information can be used to create an account, start an application-specific session, or simply persist as the user session.
+7. This information can be used to create an account, to start an application-specific session, or to persist as the user session.

-Most of the steps above are handled internally by this SDK.
-Your application will simply need to:
+The PHP SDK handles most of the previous steps.
+Your application needs to:

-1. Determine a login action (click a link, visit walled content, etc) and call `Auth0::login()`
+1. Determine a log in action (for example: click a link, visit walled content, etc.) and call  `Auth0::login()`
-2. Handle returned errors
+2. Handle returned errors.

-The most simple implementation of this looks like this:
+A simple implementation of these steps looks like this:

 ```php
 // Example #1